Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Methodology

-Each procedural instance is generated from a deterministic seed and includes (i) a setup script executed after container start, (ii) scenario metadata, and (iii) reference exploit traces used for automatic exploitability checks and downstream trace-collection guidance.
+To prevent the static evaluation benchmark from leaking into training data (\emph{benchmark leakage})~\cite{dengDataContamination2024}, we train exclusively on procedural scenarios and reserve the static benchmark for evaluation only.
+Using procedurally varied environments as the training distribution is consistent with prior work that treats procedural generation as a direct testbed for generalization in \ac{RL}~\cite{cobbeProcgen}.
+Our distribution contains 10 generator families chosen to cover most of the same privilege-escalation classes as the static benchmark while allowing controlled variation.
+Each procedural instance is generated from a deterministic seed and includes (i)~a setup script executed after container start, (ii)~scenario metadata, and (iii)~reference exploit traces used for automatic exploitability checks and trace-collection guidance.
 We randomize all scenario-specific strings that are realistically variable, such as usernames, passwords, key names, file locations, service identifiers, and file contents, while keeping structural artifacts like canonical binary paths unchanged.
-This design forces policy learning over exploit patterns rather than memorization of fixed literals.

-We implement leakage control at two levels.
-First, generator allowlists exclude benchmark-specific exploit paths and fixed artifacts such as benchmark GTFOBins~\cite{gtfobins} binaries and known static passwords and paths.
-Second, train/validation splits use disjoint seed ranges with collision checks on $(\text{generator},\text{seed})$ during dataset assembly.
-These controls are motivated by known evaluation pitfalls around leakage and train--test contamination~\cite{arpDosDonts,evertzChasingShadows}.
+This design makes literal benchmark-value memorization insufficient and tests whether the policy transfers across value-disjoint procedural instances within shared vulnerability families.
+Cross-family transfer is reported separately as a withheld-family stress test (Docker group escape).
+Table~\ref{tab:generator_catalog} in \hyperref[app:repro_details]{Appendix~A} summarizes all 10 generators.